pixijs/guides/docs/basics/graphics.md

 ## The Geometry List

 Inside every Graphics object is a GraphicsGeometry object.
-The {@link PIXI.GraphicsGeometry} class manages the list of geometry primitives created by the Graphics parent object.
+The {@link PIXI.GraphicsGeometry GraphicsGeometry} class manages the list of geometry primitives created by the Graphics parent object.
 For the most part, you will not work directly with this object.
 The owning Graphics object creates and manages it.
 However, there are two related cases where you *do* work with the list.

 First, you can re-use geometry from one Graphics object in another.
 No matter whether you're re-drawing the same shape over and over, or re-using it as a mask over and over, it's more efficient to share identical GraphicsGeometry.
 You can do this like so: